William Keatinge: Biography

 With the outbreak of the First World War, Keatinge was appointed senior Catholic chaplain to the British Expeditionary Force, serving in continental Europe.
-He arrived in France in 18 August 1914, to serve with the 3rd Division of the British Army.
+He arrived in France on 18 August 1914, to serve with the 3rd Division of the British Army.
 He narrowly avoided capture during the Great Retreat from Mons, and was at the First Battle of Ypres.
 He was mentioned in despatches on 8 October 1914, on 15 October 1915, and for a third time.
 He was awarded the Military Cross (MC) in the 1915 Birthday Honours: however this award was later cancelled, likely because the MC was meant for officers ranking captain or below, and he held a rank equivalent to colonel.
 Instead, on 21 July 1915, he was appointed Companion of the Order of Saint Michael and Saint George (CMG) "in recognition of distinguished service in the Field", back-dated to 3 June 1915.
 In February 1916, he was awarded the Croix d'Officier of the Legion of Honour by the President of France.
 On 7 December 1916, he was appointed principal chaplain to the British Army on the Macedonian front; as such, he held the equivalent rank of brigadier-general.
 He was twice mentioned in despatches for service during this time.

 With a need for control of the Catholic chaplains to be vested outside of warring diocesan bishops, Keatinge was appointed the first Vicar Apostolic for Great Britain, Military and Titular Bishop of Metellopolis by the Holy See on 30 October 1917.
 His consecration to the Episcopate took place in Rome on 25 February 1918, the principal consecrator was Cardinal Gaetano de Lai, and the principal co-consecrators were Archbishop Giuseppe Palica and Bishop Algernon Charles Stanley.
 In May 1919, he had a private audience with the Pope in Rome, during which the Pope praised the gallantry of the British soldiers and chaplains during the First World War.
 In October 1920, he was appointed Commander of the Order of the British Empire (CBE) "for valuable services rendered in connection with the War"; the award was back-dated to 3 June 1919.
 In 1920, he was appointed Principal Roman Catholic Chaplain to the Forces.
 He retired from the British Army on 1 January 1925, and granted retired pay.